What you can do to #RememberTahlequah and protect our Southern Resident orcas

 With only 73 individuals left, and others far underweight, scientists fear the Southern Resident orca population is reaching a tipping point towards extinction.
 The orcas are telling us clearly that they, and their Puget Sound home, are in trouble.

-The deaths of Crewser, Tahlequah’s calf, and Scarlet last summer are a stark reminder that if we fail these whales now, that’s on all of us.
-The choices we as a region make in the coming months will determine the fate of southern resident orcas.
+The deaths of Crewser, Tahlequah’s calf, and Scarlet in the summer of 2018 are a stark reminder that if we fail these whales now, that’s on all of us.
+The choices we as a region make in the coming months will determine the fate of Southern Resident orcas.
 Stabilizing and recovering their population requires an unprecedented cooperative effort, and we need your help to succeed.

 There is no one silver bullet solution that will reverse the decline of orcas in the next year.
 In honor of the 17 days that Tahlequah carried her calf, we have put together 17 actions to help our Southern Resident orcas.